Financial core: SAG-AFTRA

-WGA and Financial Core
+WGA

-The Writers Guild of America takes an aggressive stance against writers who choose Financial Core status to help corporations in their effort to weaken the WGA.
+The Writers Guild of America takes an aggressive stance against writers who choose financial core status.

-At one time, then-WGA West president Patric Verrone and his then-WGA East counterpart, Michael Winship, put out a joint statement naming members who chose to break solidarity by claiming Financial Core status as writers "who consciously and selfishly decided to place their own narrow interests over the greater good.”
+At one time, then-WGA West president Patric Verrone and his then-WGA East counterpart, Michael Winship, put out a joint statement naming members who chose to break solidarity by claiming financial core status as writers "who consciously and selfishly decided to place their own narrow interests over the greater good."